-The approved employer must demonstrate to the Department of Employment, Skills, Small and Family Business that seasonal workers will benefit financially from their participation.
+The approved employer must demonstrate to the Department of Education, Skills and Employment that seasonal workers will benefit financially from their participation.
 For all periods of employment, approved employers must guarantee a minimum average of 30 hours’ work per week to seasonal workers.
 Please note that you may sometimes work more than 30 hours in one week and sometimes less.

 What type of pay can I expect?